KillaBeanZA/Arduino-UNO-BLYNK-DHT11-Non-invasive-current-clamp/README.md

 Makes use of the following:

-Non Invasive 100A current clamp - Analog A0 0-5v Input from Current clamp
+Non Invasive 100A current clamp - Analog A0 0-5v
-Using a voltage divider and Emonlib for Current and Watts readout.
+Using a voltage divider and Emonlib for Current Rms and Apparent power readout.

 DHT11 Digital Temp and humidty
 ESP01S wifi chip 3.3v